dajcs/Born2beRoot/Evaluation.md

 VMs may be deployed to accommodate different levels of processing power needs, to run software that requires a different operating system, or to test applications in a safe, sandboxed environment.

-Hypervisors are of two types, the **first one** being the **bare-metal** hypervisors, they don’t need to load an underlaying OS that exists on the host machine, but instead have direct contact with the hardware through their own integrated kernel.
+Hypervisors are of two types, the **first one** being the **bare-metal** hypervisors, they don’t need to load an underlying OS that exists on the host machine, but instead have direct contact with the hardware through their own integrated kernel.
 Microsoft designates **Hyper-V** as a Type 1 hypervisor.
 Hyper-V installs on Windows but runs directly on the physical hardware, inserting itself underneath the host OS.
 All guest operating systems then run through the hypervisor, but the host operating system gets special access to the hardware, giving it a performance advantage.

 **The second** type are the hosted hyper-vs, they need the host machine kernel’s (OS) to establish the connection between the hardware and the VM.
 A Type 2 hypervisor doesn’t run directly on the underlying hardware.
 Instead, it runs as an application in an OS (**VirtualBox**, **VMware Fusion**).
 Type 2 hypervisors rarely show up in server-based environments.
 Instead, they’re suitable for individual PC users needing to run multiple operating systems.